motnip/keycloak-js-login/README.md

 Click on "Administration console".
 Log in with user admin and password admin.
 (Don not use this in production! :D)

-### Users and roles
 Now it is time to add a Realm for our application.

+From "Administration console" page:
-On the left side menu click on master.
+- On the left side menu click on master.
-A drop-down menu is open, then click on "Add realm".
+- A drop-down menu is open, then click on "Add realm".

-You need to import the configuration (you can set it up on your own following the link in the Acknowledgements section on the bottom).
+- Import the configuration.
 Click on "select file" and pick, from the project root folder, the file named realm-keycloak-tutorial.json.
 Kyelcoak will import the setting for our project.

+You can to import the configuration or you can set it up on your own following the link in the Acknowledgements section on the bottom.

+### Users and roles

-Now we need to add two users to our application: user@acme.com manager@acme.com
+Now we need to add two users to our application:
+- user@acme.com
+- manager@acme.com

 To do that:
 - On the left side, select "Users".
 - Click on "Add user", fill down the form and click save.